-Canadian wheat and durum wheat exports to the EU increased approximately 3.4% between 2005 and 2006 to approximately 1.875 million tonnes.
-The largest EU market for Canadian durum wheat in 2006 was Italy (613,000 tonnes), while the largest market for milling wheat was the UK (373,000 tonnes).
+Canadian wheat and durum wheat exports to the EU were approximately 1.294 million tonnes.
+The largest EU market for Canadian durum wheat in 2012 was Italy (670,000 tonnes).

 The market access conditions for non-durum wheat differ between "high quality" and "low-to-medium quality" wheat.
 "High" quality non-durum wheat must have a minimum protein content of 14% (according to EU measurement standards), a minimum specific weight of 77.0 kg/hectolitre and a maximum impurity percentage (Schwarzbesatz) of 1.5%.
 "Low/medium" quality non-durum wheat is everything else.